Affair Recovery Intensives

 3. Faster, Clearer Progress

-Without gaps between sessions, the work builds momentum and clarity and avoids the need to play whack-a-mole with any new or distracting concerns that could come up.
+Without gaps between sessions, the work may more efficiently build momentum and avoid the need to play whack-a-mole with any new or distracting concerns that could come up.
 Rather than repeatedly reacting to new crises, intensive work proactively sets you up for foundational stress reduction as well as the insights and skills for more effective independent navigation of challenges that do come up.

 Affair recovery can be broken down into three phases.